ibm-cloud-docs/containers/cs_edge.md

 4. Using the output from the previous step, run the following command for each NLB and ALB.
 This command redeploys the NLB or ALB to an edge worker node.

-  **Community Kubernetes clusters**: If your cluster runs Kubernetes 1.14 or later, you can deploy both public and private NLBs and ALBs to the edge worker nodes.
+  If your cluster runs Kubernetes 1.14 or later, you can deploy both public and private NLBs and ALBs to the edge worker nodes.
 In Kubernetes 1.13 and earlier, only public and private ALBs and public NLBs can deploy to edge nodes, so do not redeploy private NLB services.
   {: note}

   ```